-You will not start your teaching programme until the second year; however, you will take part in departmental training with all other DPhil students in your first year.
+You will not start your teaching programme until the second year to make sure you have enough time to focus on your own studies.
+You will need to take part in departmental training with all other DPhil students at the start of your second year.
 All research students are asked to undertake teaching within the department.
 More specifically students are required to teach at least one set of classes before the end of your second year and at least one further set of classes before confirmation of status.
 This will usually take the form of acting as Teaching Assistant or Class Tutor for a particular undergraduate course.
 You should make sure you have your supervisors' permission in advance.
 Permission must be obtained from the head of department to do teaching outside the department (including for any college teaching).
 It is recommended that teaching time is no more than six hours in any week.